ltmx/VTween/README.md

 # VTween
- Fully featured tweening library for Unity3D with only just 30kb of size.
+ A compact tweening library for Unity3D with only just 30kb of size.
 Inspired by the legendary LeanTween.

  <br>**Requirement**</br>
  Unity3D 2022.2.x and above.